shoxxdj/somelittlecodes/CuboCrypto/Readme.md

 This code is a dictionary that allow you to translate your human based syntax to a rubiks cube one.
 We only need 2 things :

--An alphabet : I choose [this one] (http://www.ericharshbarger.org/logolog/rubik_font.gif)  because it's I think the best.
+- An alphabet : I choose [this one] (http://www.ericharshbarger.org/logolog/rubik_font.gif)  because it's I think the best.
--Know the rubiks movment notation : http://grrroux.free.fr/method/notation.gif
+- Know the rubiks movment notation : http://grrroux.free.fr/method/notation.gif

 After you just have to translate all your letter to rubik's sequences !